hongzhonglu/vivarium/doc/guides/modeling_paradigm.rst

 draw from :term:`multiscale models`, which contain sub-models that operate at different spatial and temporal scales.
 We describe temporal scales by :term:`timesteps`, which define how finely we discretize time.
-Compartments each have their own timestep, as do the interactions between compartments.
+Each process and each connection between them have a timestep.

 .. todo:: How does the bit about compartment timesteps change now?